![]() | SHIPS |

 CITY OF NORDIC

-This ship is the car carrier "City of Nordic", owned by the Lebanese company Abou Merhi Group and a frequent visitor to the Tyne. she normally works the Newcastle upon Tyne - southern North Sea route, so I suspect she may be working out of the Nissan factory nearby.
+This ship is the car carrier "City of Nordic", owned by the Lebanese company Abou Merhi Group and a frequent visitor to the Tyne.

-She displaces just over 8000 tonnes and has a carrying capacity of 800 cars.
+Built in 1985 by the company Astilleros De Murueta S.A of Guernica in Spain, she displaces just over 8000 tonnes and has a carrying capacity of 800 cars.
 Her draught of about 6 and a half metres makes her ideal for going in and out of the smaller European ports.

 From this angle, I must admit that the condition of her superstructure wouldn't give me all that much confidence in braving a force 10 Nor' Eastener out here in the North Sea at the height of the winter gales.
 She could really do with a good coat of paint or two.